McLeodMoores/xl4j/SPEC.md

 }
 ```

-then the actual execution thread might have something like:
+then the actual execution thread might have something like (we might be able to avoid this wrapper by putting it in the
+asynchronous invocation mechanics).

 ``` java
 void udfWrapperMethod(SynchronousQueue queue, params) {